KH2FM-Mods-Num/All-in-One/readme.md

 - Xaddgx for Detection Saber and Frontier of Ultima pictures
 - Vlad for Frontier of Ultima model
 - Tomk1004 for Detection Saber model
-- Televo for Abilities, Magic, FAKE, and DUMMY pictures
+- Televo for Abilities, Magic, and DUMMY pictures
 - Crazycatz for Final and Anti Form pictures
 - Naxshe for GoA add-ons
 - OpenKH and Plando Dev Server for documentations
+- DA for FAKE picture